MichelCarroll/TripBuilder/readme.md

 #### Prerequisites

-Vagrant (at least v1.5) with hardware virtualization enabled
+Vagrant (at least v1.5) with hardware virtualization enabled.

 #### Procedure